directus/directus/readme.md

 Download the latest pre-built version from [our releases page](https://github.com/directus/directus/releases) or clone this repo and install the composer dependencies by running `composer install` from the root folder.

 ### Requirements:
 NGINX or Apache Server, PHP 5.5+, MySQL 5.2+
+Also, please ensure the following PHP modules are installed: curl, gd, finfo, pdo_mysql

 ### Database types
 While Directus has been abstracted to allow for different database adapters in the future, currently only MySQL is supported.
 PostgreSQL, SQLite, and MongoDB support is under development – and we hope to expand support for additional database types as we gain contributors.